jina-ai/jina/docs/concepts/serving/executor/docarray-v2.md

 At the heart of DocArray v2 is a new schema that is more flexible and expressive than the original DocArray schema.

 You can refer to the [DocArray v2 readme](https://github.com/docarray/docarray/tree/feat-rewrite-v2) for more details.
+Please note that also the names of data structure change in the new version of DocArray.

 On the Jina side, this flexibility extends to every Executor, where you can now customize input and output schemas: